swethamkulkarni/PDFQuery-RAG-Chatbot/README.md

 ---

-##📘 What I Learned
+## 📘 What I Learned

-Integrating an LLM with a retrieval pipeline (RAG) end-to-end
+- **RAG Integration:** Integrating an LLM with a retrieval pipeline end-to-end

-Loading & splitting PDFs, embedding text, and storing vectors in ChromaDB
+- **PDF Handling:** Loading & splitting PDFs, embedding text, storing vectors

-Using LangChain runnables and prompt templates to structure the conversation chain
+- **LangChain Usage:** Using runnables and prompt templates to structure chains

-Basics of Streamlit for a usable frontend
+- **Frontend Skills:** Basics of Streamlit for a usable interface

-Debugging model usage and switching models when hitting token or cost limits
+- **Debugging:** Handling model limits and token usage efficiently